nresare/jresolver/README.txt

 - Lightweight.
 The binary jar is less than 17k at the moment, and has no exernal dependencies besides JDK 1.4.

-- Multi Threaded.
+- Multithreaded.
 It handles multiple concurrent threads sharing a single Resolver instance.

 - Easy to use and develop.
 The software does one thing, and the code is quite